worldline/angular-training/docs/src/services/README.md

 Angular provides a module, the `HttpClientModule`, to make HTTP calls.
 The module provides an injectable service, the `HttpClient`, to make get, post, patch, delete and put requests.
 To inject the `HttpClient` in a service, first add the `HttpClientModule` to the `AppModule`'s `imports` array.

-Here are a few exemples:
+Here are a few examples:

 <code-group>
 <code-block title="Service">